Lucio Battisti: Death

-On 9 September 1998, Battisti died in a Milan hospital.
-The New York Times said the cause was cancer.
+On 9 September 1998, Battisti died in a hospital in Milan.
+The New York Times reported the cause of death as cancer.
 He was also said to have been suffering from glomerulonephritis.
-The news spread quickly throughout the country, generating an unprecedented wave of emotion for the singer-songwriter.
 He was later buried in the cemetery of Molteno, the town where he had spent his last years with his family.

 Several compilations of his best tracks have surfaced after Battisti's death, including 2000's Battisti and 2001's Canzoni d'amore.
 His catalogue is published by BMG Music Publishing.

 Influence and praise

-Through the years, Battisti consolidated his status as one of the most well-known Italian singers.
+Through the years, Battisti consolidated his status as one of the best known Italian singers.
 His songs remain immensely popular in Italy, and are often performed live by other professional musicians.

-The minor planet 9115 Battisti was named in his memory.
-It was discovered by two Italian astronomers at the Sormano Astronomical Observatory in northern Italy near his home-town.
+A minor planet was named in his memory: 9115 Battisti, which was discovered by two Italian astronomers at the Sormano Astronomical Observatory in northern Italy near his home town.

 In an interview, David Bowie claimed to consider Lucio Battisti his absolute favourite Italian artist and the greatest singer in the world along with Lou Reed.
 He also translated a song of his, Io vorrei...
 Non vorrei...
 Ma se vuoi, for Mick Ronson's debut album.

-Bowie aside, other international celebrities expressed their esteem for Battisti.
-For example, Paul McCartney, Pete Townshend and Laura Pausini.
+Other celebrated music celebrities also expressed their esteem for Battisti: Paul McCartney, Pete Townshend and Laura Pausini.

+Personal life

+Political views

+Battisti always saw himself as politically unengaged, if not Apolitical, while he attributed to Mogol socialist ideas.
+But in a 1992 letter he expressed the intention to vote for Marcello Baraghini, A candidate in the Marco Pannella list in the year's political elections.
+The lyrics of the song Io ti venderei and the epithet "stupid" revolved at the protagonist of the song alienated some exponents of the Feminist Movement and prevented him from participating in The Festival of the young proletariat organized by the Italian counterculture magazine Re Nudo.

+Mogol's lyrics usually talked about sentimental themes, sometimes referencing environmental themes, at the time considered to be more "elite" issues, sometimes even being detrimental in comparison to other sociopolitical issues.
+The themes in Battisti's songs were always very distant to the interests of "Conscious" singers and bands in the golden age of the protest song, like in the case of the rejection to Cover the song Non è Francesca by the band Nomadi in favour of Francesco Guccini's Dio è Morto.

+In the first half of the 1970s a theory came to fruition, credited to Re Nudo, that attributed to Battisti fascist sympathies and accused him of funding the terrorist group Ordine Nuovo.
+The magazine accused him because his songs did not have Left-wing messages; Very prevalent in the songs of other singers at the time: Which caused an "Appropriation" of Battisti by the far-right, And in part (according to Mogol) a partial rejection of the May'68 movement.